Roaches bugging you? Kill them quickly with this amazing homemade and all natural pyrethrum spray. Learn how to easily make it at home.

 - Store it in the freezer for up to 6 months.

 This natural solution kills roaches just as well as the man-made insecticides such as cypermethrin, etc (the stuff professional exterminators love to use).
 The only difference is it doesn’t stay persistent for much longer than a day.
 If you’re looking for staying power, consider the man-made stuff.
-However if natural is what you want, then this homemade roach spray and boric acid are what you’re looking for.
+However if natural is what you want, and on the spot killing is desired, then using this homemade roach spray to kill roaches and boric acid or baits might work for you.

 Photo Credit: Costel Slincu